corth-lang/Corth/README.md

     end 0 end

 - 'macro' keyword is used to define macros and 'endmacro' is used to end the definition.
-- Macros expand at compile time, allowing simplifying code.
+- Macros expand at compile time, allowing simplifying and compressing code.
 - Macros are only compiled after expanding, so any comppile time error that would be caused by a macro is not detected before expansion.
 - Using 'let' inside a macro is usually a bad idea, although some library macros are designed that way (like *dup*, *swp* or *rot*).
 If the code requires let; either change that macro to a procedure, or name the let variable with names that starts and ends with underscores (_).